akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 </WelcomeItem>
 ```

-If you check console, you will notice that the app is throwing an error, '[Vue warn]: Vue received a Component which was made a reactive object.
+If you check your browser console, you will notice that the app is throwing an error, '[Vue warn]: Vue received a Component which was made a reactive object.
 This can lead to unnecessary performance overhead, and should be avoided by marking the component with `markRaw` or using `shallowRef` instead of `ref`'.
-Replace ref with shallowRef to fix this error.
+Replace `ref` with `shallowRef` to fix this error.

 ## Update the style of the `WelcomeItem` component